-Bali is a fantastic island that, in spite of being in the searchlight of mass tourism through many decades, still is in possession of its Hindu culture with grand ceremonies and temples.
-If you search properly, you can still find your own secret beach to explore!
+Bali is a fantastic island that, in spite of being in the searchlight of mass tourism through many decades, still is deeply rooted in its Hindu culture with grand ceremonies and temples.
+And if you search properly, you can still find your own secret beach to explore!
 If you want to really connect with Bali and its local people, you should spend at least 2-3 weeks here.
 And if you're up for action - join the surf camp on Bali.

 An island of contrasts